ericdorsey/regexstudyproblems/README.md

 Bob Sandoval
 Shelly Meyer
 ```

-(From: This was needed to adjust a query where names were given in one format, but needed to be input in another)

 #### Goal
 Match every name in the list, substituting the space in between first and last name with an underscore (`_`)